How to Add a Custom Font to Squarespace: The Easy Way 2025

 The good news is that this process works for both versions of Squarespace.
 This means you can add custom fonts to Squarespace 7.1 and 7.0!
 You can easily find out which version of Squarespace you’re running by checking your settings.

-Here's how to add a custom font to Squarespace in 4 quick steps:
+Here's how to add a custom font to Squarespace using CSS code in 4 quick steps:

 Step 1: Upload your font file